CADLabs/ethereum-economic-model/README.md

 | [types.py](model/types.py) | Various types used in the model, such as the `Stage` Enum and calculation units |
 | [utils.py](model/utils.py) | Misc. utility and helper functions |

-## Experiments
+## Running Experiments (TODO: Combine Notebooks into Experiment directory and make respective changes below)

-The [experiments/](experiments/) directory contains modules for configuring and executing experiments, as well as performing post-processing of results.
+The [experiments/](experiments/) directory contains modules for configuring and executing simulation experiments, as well as performing post-processing of the results.

 The [experiments/templates/](experiments/templates/) directory contains different experiment templates which are used in the Jupyter experiment notebooks in the [notebooks/](notebooks/) directory to answer research questions and perform scenario analyses.

 See the [experiments/README.ipynb](experiments/README.ipynb) notebook for a walk-through of how to configure and execute an experiment.

-There are in total 8 experiment notebooks.
+There are in total 8 experiment notebooks (TODO:Rename notebooks to match edited names below).
 These experiments answer specific research questions, and follow on logically from one to the next:

 ### 1. Model Validation

 #### Research Question
-How do we validate the model meets the specification?
+Does the CADLabs model actually implement its <specification> and does it match the ?

-#### Experiment Purpose
+#### Notebook Overview
+This experiment notebook is used to efficiently validate that the CADLabs model actually implements the Model Specification.
+Since the model specification is based on two main sources, the official Eth2 spec, and the (excellent) Hoban/Borgers Eth2 Economic Model (TODO: Add Link to Online Version),

-The purpose of this experiment is to validate whether the model meets the specification by comparing multiple scenario analyses seen in the Hoban/Borgers Economic Model with those same analyses performed with our model.
+validates that the CADLabs model meets the (TODO: specify which specification we are talking about) specification by comparing multiple scenario analyses with those same analysis as per the (excellent) Hoban/Borgers Eth2 Economic Model (TODO: Add Link to Online Version).

 ### 2. Network Issuance